Coarse-to-Real: Generative Rendering for Populated Dynamic Scenes: Introduction

 \section{Introduction}

 Rendering populated realistic urban scenes with dynamic camera trajectories and complex group motion remains expensive and difficult in traditional computer graphics (CG) pipelines.
 Achieving realism typically requires high-quality assets, detailed materials, accurate lighting, and carefully tuned simulations, leading to substantial production cost and memory overhead, yet often still exhibiting a gap from real-world appearance.
 Recent advances in generative text- and image-to-video models offer an alternative \cite{ho2022video,chen2023videocrafter1,yang2025cogvideox,ruan2022mmdiffusion,singer2023makeavideo}, but existing methods struggle with scenes involving multiple interacting humans, long-term temporal consistency, and coherent camera motion.
-Purely text-based control is insufficient for precisely specifying scene structure and dynamics, and image-conditioned approaches \cite{geng2025motionprompting}, including recent commercial systems such as Sora, remain limited to simple and similar camera positions for scenes involving complex crowd dynamics, as shown in the appendix.
-Video-to-video models \cite{vid2vid-zero,nvidia2025worldsimulationvideofoundation,cheng2024consistent,li2024vidtome} combined with ControlNet \cite{zhang2023adding} offer promising and more controllable alternatives, but they usually use strong geometric control signals that over-constrains the generation and the expressivity of the output video.
+Purely text-based control is insufficient for precisely specifying scene structure and dynamics, and image-conditioned approaches \cite{geng2025motionprompting}, like Sora, remain limited to simple and similar camera positions for scenes involving complex crowd dynamics, as shown in the Appendix Section~\ref{app:existing_models}.
+Video-to-video models \cite{vid2vid-zero,nvidia2025worldsimulationvideofoundation,cheng2024consistent,li2024vidtome} combined with ControlNet \cite{zhang2023adding} offer promising and more controllable alternatives, but they usually use strong geometric control signals that over-constrain the generation and the expressivity of the output video.

 A key observation motivating this work is that many challenges related to dynamic video generation are trivial in 3D, while many of the most expensive aspects of 3D rendering are naturally handled by data-driven models.
 Camera motion, spatial structure, and temporal consistency are explicit and stable in coarse 3D scenarios, whereas detailed geometry, textures, materials, lighting, and visual diversity are costly to author and render.
 This complementary relationship motivates a hybrid paradigm, where coarse 3D simulation provides structural and dynamic control, and a learned generative model functions as a renderer that synthesizes realistic appearance.